Coco and Ice-T's Daughter Chanel Turns 2: Inside Her Puppy Party

 Ice-T and Coco threw their daughter an epic birthday bash in honor of her turning two.

-Held at Jumpin'Jax in New Jersey, the party was centered on the two-year-old tot's favorite Nick Jr. cartoon PAW Patrol.
+Held at Jumpin'Jax in New Jersey, the party was centered on the 2-year-old tot's favorite Nick Jr. cartoon PAW Patrol.
 But this wasn't your standard birthday celebration.
 The proud parents went all out for their daughter.
 They had royal thrones for their little princess to sit in, appearances by the show's main cartoon characters and a floor poster featuring the birthday girl's name.

 This isn't the first time Ice-T and Coco have celebrated their daughter's birthday in style.
 Last year, the parents threw their daughter a Minnie Mouse-themed party at Sugar Factory in New York.
 Coco also posed with her daughter for Vintage Magazine's "The Dreams" issue.
 The little model wore pearls for the shoot and was photographed tasting a petite birthday cake.